Urban-Meteorology-Reading/UMEP-Workshop/source/Prepare/Intro1.rst

 - NERC
 - FORMAS: Swedish Research Council for Sustainable Development

 A large number of individuals have worked on the development of the software (SUEWS, UMEP, SuPy) and the collection of the various datasets that are used in the tutorials.
-These are gratefully acknowledged.
+These are all gratefully acknowledged.

-We thank the following organisations whose Data are used, including:
+We thank the following organisations whose **data** are used, including:

 - AmeriFlux
 - ECMWF ERA5